Cynth-09/Cypress-Automation/README.md

 #### Troubleshooting
 If you encounter issues with your test scripts, refer to the Cypress documentation for more information: https://docs.cypress.io/
-Ensure that you have the correct project structure and your test files are placed in the cypress directory.
+Ensure that you have the correct project structure and that your test files are placed in the cypress directory.
 Make sure your test scripts use the correct URLs and element selectors based on your application's structure.

 ##### Contributing